gmlang/masterr/_posts/r/2014-11-19-calculate-efficient-portfolios-using-r.md

 ads: true
 ---

-In a [previous post](http://masterr.org/r/calculate-global-minimum-variance-portfolio-using-r/), I showed how to calculate the global minimum variance portfolio using R and vanguard funds in my retirement account.
+In a [previous post](https://masterr.org/r/calculate-global-minimum-variance-portfolio-using-r/), I showed how to calculate the global minimum variance portfolio using R and vanguard funds in my retirement account.
 It had an average  annual return of 5.2% and volatility of 3.3% in the past 10 years.
 Because I'm holding those funds for a long term, at least 30 years.
 I don't really mind a bigger volatility now.
 Instead, I really want a bigger return, say 10%.
 So I'll set my target return as 10%, and find a portfolio that can achieve it.
 The resulting portfolio is called mean-variance efficient because it has the smallest volatility for the 10% target return.

 Step 0.
 Load libraries and define helper functions.

 {% highlight r %}
 library(zoo)
 library(tseries)
+{% endhighlight %}

+{% highlight text %}
+## Error in library(tseries): there is no package called 'tseries'
+{% endhighlight %}

+{% highlight r %}
 download_data = function(symb, begin, end) {
         get.hist.quote(instrument=symb, start=begin, end=end,
                        origin="1970-01-01", quote="AdjClose",